dbcrossbar/dbcrossbar/guide/src/csv_interchange.md

 {{#include ../../dbcrossbar/fixtures/exact_output.csv}}
 ```

-For more complex types such as arrays, JSON columns and GeoJSON data, we embed JSON into the CSV file:
+For more complex types such as arrays, structs, JSON, and GeoJSON data, we embed JSON into the CSV file:

 ```csv
 {{#include ../../dbcrossbar/fixtures/many_types.csv}}